 3) VAT Cost + Duty cost + Advancement fee = Total Import Costs

 The Advancement Fee is assessed when the carrier (Fed Ex, UPS, or DHL) has to pay your customs fees to your government in advance before delivery of your item.
 This fee is approximately 2% of the total shipment (Average US$10-US$15) and it is collected directly by the carrier.
-This fee is commonly assessed to shipments into EU regions.
+This fee is commonly assessed for shipments into EU regions.